-The US Non-Farm Payroll is basically data released by the U.S. Bureau of Labor Statistics on a monthly basis that represents the total number of employed US workers, excluding the following employees:
+The US Non-Farm Payroll is data released by the U.S. Bureau of Labor Statistics on a monthly basis, usually on the first Friday.
+This report represents the total number of employed US workers, excluding the following employees:

 – general government employees